gaurav-verma11/-ETL-and-SQL-Based-Analysis-of-Netflix-Dataset-/README.md

-#Ski-dashboard
-Netflix Content Analysis using SQL & ETL
+📺 Netflix Content Analysis using SQL & ETL

-Project Overview
+📖 Project Overview

 This project analyzes the Netflix Titles Dataset to uncover insights about content trends, production countries, and genres.
 The dataset was extracted using the Kaggle API, cleaned and transformed through an ETL process, and stored in MySQL for SQL-based analysis.

-Key Steps
+🔑 Key Steps

 Data Extraction